Family Force 5: Family Force 5 and mainstream success (2004–2007)

-On March 21, 2006, the band released their first full-length album Business Up Front/Party in the Back under their new name "Family Force 5", which was an instant hit in both the Christian and mainstream markets spawning several hit singles such as "Love Addict" and "Earthquake".
-Both of these songs, like many others on the album, are heavily focused around the guitar.
+On March 21, 2006, the band released their first full-length album Business Up Front/Party in the Back under their new name "Family Force 5", which was an instant hit in both the Christian and mainstream markets spawning several hit singles such as "Kountry Gentleman", "Replace Me", Love Addict" and "Earthquake".
+All of these songs, like many others on the album, are heavily focused around the guitar.
 Their debut album has been both disparaged and praised by Christian and non-Christian critics respectively for not containing overtly Christian content in any of its tracks.
 In March 2007, their debut album was re-released as Business Up Front/Party in the Back: Diamond Edition, which contains three previously unreleased songs.

 During this time, Family Force 5 contributed the song "Mind's Eye" for the compilation album Freaked!
 A Gotee Tribute to DC Talk's Jesus Freak.
 For Christmas, Family Force 5 released a few Christmas-themed audio blogs.
 They also recorded "Grandma", a cover of "Grandma Got Run Over by a Reindeer".
 Also a new unreleased song, "Whatcha Gonna Do with It", was added to the Hip Hope Hits: 2008 album.
 Another previously unreleased song, "Master of Disguise", was posted on YouTube.
 However, due to mixed fan reaction to the song it was not slated for release at the time.

 Dance or Die (2008)

 In June 2008, Family Force 5 released an EP entitled Dance or Die EP to debut three songs from their upcoming album Dance or Die.
-On August 19, 2008, the full-length album was released taking on a more club oriented, electronic dance sound than Business Up Front/Party in the Back with less guitar.
+On August 19, 2008, the full-length album was released, taking on a more club-oriented, electronic dance sound than Business Up Front/Party in the Back with less guitar.
 The full-length album, Dance or Die, received a favorable review in World Magazine.

-Blake Soloman of AbsolutePunk.net had the following to say about the album; "Even though Family Force 5 may be the musical equivalent of mixing Mentos and Coke—lots of build up for something that only ever happens one way—I find myself oddly pleased with Dance or Die."
+Blake Soloman of AbsolutePunk.net had the following to say about the album: "Even though Family Force 5 may be the musical equivalent of mixing Mentos and Coke—lots of build up for something that only ever happens one way—I find myself oddly pleased with Dance or Die."

 Dance or Die sold 17,000 copies in its first week and debuted at 30 on the Billboard 200.
-By the end of January, the album had sold over 50,000 units and during early 2009 the band embarked on the AP tour from March to May promoting the album and headlining concerts throughout the U.S. In December 2008, the band won the Best Christian Rock Artist, Best Crunk Rock/Rap Artist and Best Rock Album for Dance or Die at the Rock on Request Awards.
+By the end of January, the album had sold over 50,000 units, and during early 2009, the band embarked on the AP tour from March to May promoting the album and headlining concerts throughout the U.S. In December 2008, the band won the Best Christian Rock Artist, Best Crunk Rock/Rap Artist and Best Rock Album for Dance or Die at the Rock on Request Awards.